Nihal7778/End-End-Kidney-classification-using-MLflow-and-DVC/README.md

 - Metrics logged include test loss and test accuracy.
 The trained model is also registered as an MLflow artifact.

 ## DVC Pipeline
-DVC manages pipeline reproducibility and data versioning. bash# Initialize DVC (first time only) dvc init
+- DVC manages pipeline reproducibility and data versioning.
+- dvc init

 # Reproduce the full pipeline
 - dvc repro